dfo-no/EPEPPOL_Digital_Application/README.md

 ## Information

-PEPPOL Standalone application is designed to demonstrate enhPEPPOL funcionality which is required as a security constraints , below are some functionality included in the application.
+EPEPPOL Standalone application is designed to demonstrate ePEPPOL funcionality which is required as a security constraints , below are some functionality included in the application.

 <a name="ScopeofApplication"></a>
 ## **Scope of Application**